 Mutchiri kasei-fu: Sui-tsuki go hôshi, 2013

 Directed by the award-winning Mototsugu Watanabe (Sexy Battle Girls, Whore Angels, Sexy S.W.A.T.
 Team, Ogenki Clinic), Milk the Maid stars AV idol Tia Bejean as Milk – a young lady who’s quickly adopted into the family of Ruriko Aiba (Mirei Yokoyama), when she passes out on her from near starvation at a local cemetery.
-Ruriko’s husband, Sohei (Kukujiro Honda) is initially sceptical about the lass, while his son, Koichi (Yasunari Kubota) takes quite a shine to her.
+Ruriko’s husband, Sohei (Kukujiro Honda), is initially skeptical about the lass, while his son, Koichi (Yasunari Kubota), takes quite a shine to her.
 It’s soon learned that Milk is actually a baby angel, sent down from the heavens to appease God.

 For the best part of the new millennium, the obsession with maid worshipping has been a staple part of Japan’s Otaku culture.
 From anime and manga to the specifically designed ‘maid cafes’ which started it all in Akihabara, businesses have done all they can to tap into typically perceived male fantasies, capitalising on the idea of a subservient dream woman, who dotes on her admirer and entertains his every request – well, within reason of course.
 It’s a topic ripe for Pink Film consumption and several features, such as Akiyoshi Sugiura’s Pretty Maid Café, Naoyuki Tomomatsu’s Maid Droid, Chise Matoba’s Maid in Japan and Nakamura Kazuyoshi’s Maid’s Secret, have done their utmost to take such escapes from reality to the extreme; to serve on a plate large helpings of unadulterated, fetishized content, which goes against the usual rule that the maid doesn’t get involved in sexual relations with her client.

 2013’s Milk the Maid takes things away from the realms of the catering industry, but holds onto some familiar ideas as it shamelessly parades around its star in little more than an apron, which provides a lot of side boob when the gal’s not required to show 100% boob, which is like 90% of the time I might add!
-Tia (her name shortened presumably for the purpose of defining her “acting” roles) is a naturally appealing presence to say the least, which is probably just as well given how utterly terrible an actress she appears to be here; the reliance on pouting her face and exaggerating her body gestures signals an attempt to mask such obvious failings, which only helps to portray her role as a one-dimensional caricature – a robotic kind of pandering which is perhaps intentional upon further inspection.
-However, given director Watanabe’s idiosyncrasies, there’s little cause for too much concern, with a premise so comically ridiculous and the film’s majority of screen veterans seeming to be in on the gag.
+Tia (her name shortened presumably for the purpose of defining her “acting” roles) is a naturally appealing presence, which is probably just as well given how utterly terrible an actress she appears to be here; the reliance on pouting her face and exaggerating her body gestures signals an attempt to mask such obvious failings, which only helps to portray her role as a one-dimensional caricature – a robotic kind of pandering which is perhaps intentional upon further inspection.
+However, given director Watanabe’s idiosyncrasies, there’s little cause for too much concern, with a premise so comically ridiculous that it wouldn’t entirely be a stretch to assume that the majority of screen veterans seem to be in on the gag.